americanexpress/one-app/docs/recipes/Publishing-Modules.md

   console.log(err);
 });
 ```
+>Note: Vercel only allows you to upload a single folder per project, this means that every holocron module will have its own URL and project name.
+Other CDNs like Cloudfront / Amazon S3 allow you to upload multiple folders.
+>In that case, you can adjust the script above to include module name as the folder that contains the static assets for each holocron module.

 ## Deploying to Vercel with GitHub Actions

-[Vercel](https://vercel.com/home) allows you to deploy statics assets such as your modules.
+[Vercel](https://vercel.com/home) allows you to publish statics assets such as your modules.
 We will accomplish this by using [GitHub Actions](https://github.com/features/actions).

 This deploy action uses the `vercel-cli` so you will need a create [token with Vercel](https://vercel.com/account/tokens) and then add a new variable called `VERCEL_TOKEN` to the `Secrets` section of your repository on Github.